 What would motivate the chief law enforcement officer for the entire county to do such a thing?

-The women told sympathizers that they escaped by themselves, apparently to “cover” for Sheriff Miller.
+The women told sympathizers that they escaped alone to “cover” for Sheriff Miller.
 It wasn’t until years later that Miller admitted his part in the escape.

 Did I forget to mention that Miller was also a supporter of the Underground Railroad?